CambridgeEngineering/PartIB-Computing-Device-Programming/getting-started.rst

 		}
 	}

+- Press the compile button.
+If there is no error in your code, a file is then downloaded on your computer, ready to be installed on your microcontroller.

+Dissecting the sample code
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+This code is fairly self-explanatory, if you remember some of what you learned with the `Mars Lander exercise <https://www.vle.cam.ac.uk/pluginfile.php/1510531/mod_resource/content/6/handout.pdf>`_.
+Here are a few comments that may be helpful:

+- "main()" is the function that is executed when the microcontroller starts.

+- In C/C++, a block is delimited by curly brackets, {}, and not indentation as in python.
+  Python style indentation is however good practice for the readability of your code.

+- The main program contains a single "while" loop.
+  The term between parentheses after while should be 0 or false for the loop to end, so this loops never ends.

-This code is fairly self-explanatory.
-The variable ``myled'' controls the state of LED1.
+- The variable "myled" controls the state of LED1.
   Although it is manipulated as an integer, it is an instance of the class `DigitalOut
   <https://os.mbed.com/handbook/DigitalOut>`_.
 The pin number is
   specified when the object is declared, and remains attached to it.
 LED1 is a shortcut for the pin number associated with the user LED1.
-These associations are board specific, and defined in the "mbed.h" header file.
+These associations are board specific, and defined in the "mbed.h" header file - so we don't need to worry about them.

-- Press the compile button.
-If there is no error in your code, a file is then downloaded on your computer, ready to be installed on your microcontroller.

 Install code on your micro-controller